-- " No new residential uses will be permitted (existing residential may remain). - " All developments should have a mix of at least two types of land uses. - " Development is not required to comply with the minimum number of uses in the general mixed use standards. - " Street sections consistent with the Ada County Highway District Master Street Map are required within the Unified Development Code. - There is neither a minimum nor maximum imposed on non-retail commercial uses such as office, food service/restaurants, industry, or warehouse uses. - " A transitional use is encouraged on the perimeter of the MU-NR areas between any existing or planned residential development.
+- " No new residential uses will be permitted (existing residential may remain). - " Development is not required to comply with the minimum number of use types in the Functional Integration principles; only two use types are required. - " There is neither a minimum nor maximum imposed on non-retail commercial uses such as office, industry, or warehouse uses.
+Food service and restaurants are encouraged in support of other adjacent employment oriented uses. - " A transitional use such as professional office or public/quasi-public plaza is encouraged on the perimeter of the MU-NR areas between any existing or planned residential development.

-Sample uses, appropriate in MU-NR areas would include: employment centers, professional offices, flex buildings, warehousing, industry, storage facilities and retail, and other appropriate non-residential uses.
-Sample zoning include: C-C, C-G, L-O, M-E, H-E, I-L, and I-H.
+Sample uses, appropriate in MU-NR areas would include: employment centers, professional offices, flex buildings, warehousing, industry, storage facilities and.
+Sample zoning includes: C-C, C-G, L-O, M-E, H-E, I-L, and I-H.